chalklab/Dataset-NIST-TRC-MySQL/README.md

-# Dataset NIST TRC MySQL
+# Dataset: NIST TRC ThermoML Data in MySQL
 This is a MySQL database populated with data from ThermoML (XML) files available at https://trc.nist.gov/ThermoML/.

 As part of an NSF project (ref) the set of ThermoML files created by the NIST Thermodynamics Research Center (TRC)